There’s a photographer in everyone. You need to identify and be dedicated enough.

 Landscape Photography is understanding and capturing what nature has to offer to us through our lens, mobile phone, or any other camera device (that’s my understanding)

 What is Meant by “What Nature has to offer to us”?

 It could be anything from sunrise over the mountains to sunset over a beach.
 Nature is something that we shouldn’t manipulate much.

-Rather we have to connect in a way that what our eyes had seen and capture through our devices the same way.
+We have to connect that what our eyes had seen and captured through the devices similar way.

 How to Get Started with Scenery Photography?

-Getting started with Scenery (Landscape photo) Photography is important first and foremost and the rest of the things come afterward.
+Getting started with Scenery (Landscape Photo) Photography is Important first and foremost.
+The rest of the things come afterward.

 okay, okay, let’s get there

-If you are landed here you must be having an eager to learn this area from scratch right?
+If you are landed here, you must be possessing eager to learn this area from scratch, right!

 Gaining knowledge and implementing it side by side will be going to make improvements undoubtedly.

 (Keep reading till the end, I insist you should read in this order only)

-Since you are learning by yourself, i.e consider yourself the teacher and the student who will be going to teach himself and who will be going to correct himself.
+Since you are learning by yourself.
+So, consider yourself the teacher and the student who will teach himself and who will be going to correct himself.

-If you had made your mind that in a few months you will be pro and rock the world then your mindset will be going to be badly hurt and you will start losing interest.
+If you had made a mindset that a few months later, you will become a pro and rock the world a few months later.
+But, unfortunately, the reality is that it will not happen, and you will start losing interest.

 Keep yourself disciplined, and giving up would not speed anything at all.

-By being disciplined and generating curiosity every day to improve and learn will keep you going and going and going.
+Staying disciplined and generating curiosity every day to improve and learn will keep you going forward.

 9. Practice Without a Camera

 The camera will not be going to be with you every time.
-When you go out in a metro or on a road.
+When you go out in a metro.

 Make up in your mind that if you had a camera in your hand while traveling in the metro.
 Then, what should be the Aperture and shutter speed to capture a platform?